konstantin-brashkin/Excel_Project_Travel_Analysis/README.md

 For example, here is two **Pivot Tables** and **Pivot Charts**:

 ![screenshot 3.png](assets%2FScreenshot%203.png)

+First Pivot Tables represents average quantity of trips per year by amount of children👶🏻 person has!
+Second represents average quantity of trips✈️ per year by age group!

 You can see **other 4 pivot tables and charts** in  the actual Excel file
 that you can download from this repository or by this link: